-On this same day we remember a man who did allow the devil's temptation to overcome him.
+A man who did allow the devil's temptation to overcome him.
 He is the monk Erasmus of the Kiev Caves.
 He came from a very wealthy family, and decided that the best way to spend his money was to beautify the monastery church with icons and precious relics.
 He used up his fortune doing this, and continued to live his personal life as a monk without possessions or wealth.

 The devil found a way to use Erasmus' generous beautifying of the church against him by making him doubt what he had done.
 Why, the devil tempted him, didn't you use your money to help the poor?
 What good is a beautiful church?